-Once a mortgage loan is past due 90 days, it is the policy of the Company to end the accrual of interest income on the loan and write off any interest income that had been accrued.
-Given this policy of timely writing off uncollectible accrued interest, the Company does not measure a credit loss allowance on accrued interest receivable as it writes off any uncollectible accrued interest receivable balances to net investment income in a timely manner.
+Once a mortgage loan is past due 90 days, it is the policy of the Company to end the accrual of interest income on the loan and reverse any interest income that had been accrued.
+Given this policy, the Company does not measure a credit loss allowance on accrued interest receivable.
 Accrued interest receivable is included in accrued investment income on the condensed consolidated balance sheets.
-Payments received for mortgage loans on a non-accrual status are recognized on a cash basis.
-Interest income recognized from any payments received for mortgage loans on a non-accrual status was immaterial.
+Payments received for mortgage loans on a non-accrual status are recognized when received.
+The interest income recognized from payments received for mortgage loans on a non-accrual status was immaterial.
 Accrual of interest resumes if a mortgage loan is brought current.
-Interest not accrued on these loans totaled approximately \$110,000 and \$226,000 as of March 31, 2023, and December 31, 2022, respectively.
+Interest not accrued on these loans totaled approximately \$145,000 and \$226,000 as of June 30, 2023, and December 31, 2022, respectively.